-The Rudder is connected to the foot pedals with steel cables which are routed horizontally along the main frame.
-Both pairs of pedals are interconnected by a linkage.
-The nose wheel steering is directly linked to pedal/rudder control input by control rods.
+The rudder is connected to adjustable foot pedals with steel cables which are routed through the lower fuselage and inside the keel tube.
+Both pairs of pedals are interconnected.
+The nose wheel steering is directly linked to pedal/rudder control input by redirected cables.